 First published in 1986 by Games Workshop, Warhammer Fantasy Roleplay shares baroque levels of ultra-violence similar to the Warhammer Fantasy Battle miniatures game.
 That said, the focus on individual characters over large-scale armies makes things very grim and perilous indeed.

-It’s set in a civilisation based on the Holy Roman Empire and includes your usual fantasy races like goblins and elves.
+In its 4th edition, Warhammer Fantasy Roleplay is set in a civilisation based on the Holy Roman Empire and includes your usual fantasy races like goblins and elves.
 In terms of technology, firearms are readily available but pretty damn dangerous and magic is genuinely reviled and infrequently used - it draws from the forces of Chaos, a malign energy that corrupts and mutates sentient beings.
 Any spells, even the lowliest, stand a chance of opening a rift reaching into its twisted realms.

 In terms of mechanics, Warhammer Fantasy Roleplay uses a d100 system and combat comprises a cacophony of contested roles.
 It’s known for being brutal.
 Most characters can’t absorb more than a few hits and, thanks to its extensive injury table, the odds of being crippled or permanently maimed are high.
 You may literally lose a leg because you got bitten by a badger, or mounted a horse wrong.